bonesmoses/tab_tier/doc/pg_tier.md

 Tables
 ======

-The pg_tier extension has a few tables that provide information about its operation and configuration.
+The tab_tier extension has a few tables that provide information about its operation and configuration.
 These tables include:

 Setting | Description
 --- | ---
 tier_config | Contains all global settings for the module.
-Modify these with the  `set_tier_config` function. tier_root | A table that tracks all registered root tables that should be managed by pg_tier.
+Modify these with the  `set_tier_config` function. tier_root | A table that tracks all registered root tables that should be managed by tab_tier.
 Partitions will be based on entries here, and configuration overrides can also be changed in this table. tier_part | Lists each known partition and its parent root table.
 Also included are the beginning and ending constraints used to help the PostgreSQL query planner.
 This information makes it easy to determine the boundaries of each partition without examining each individually.

 Security
 ========

-Due to its low-level operation, pg_tier works best when executed by a database superuser.
+Due to its low-level operation, tab_tier works best when executed by a database superuser.
 However, we understand this is undesirable in many cases.
-Certain pg_tier capabilities can be assigned to other users by calling `add_tier_admin`.
+Certain tab_tier capabilities can be assigned to other users by calling `add_tier_admin`.
 For example:

     CREATE ROLE tier_role;
     SELECT tier.add_tier_admin('tier_role');